victerryso/flip_the_mrs/Week_01/preclass.rst

 DIP is also available as an app via `the App Store <https://itunes.apple.com/us/app/dip-medical-diagnostic-imaging/id985073740?l>`_ and `Google Play <https://play.google.com/store/apps/details?id=sigmalogic.dip>`_.

-From Week 3 onwards, you will be asked to investigate which indications are appropriate for x-ray requests for the [inset weekly topic here].
+From Week 3 onwards, you will be asked to investigate which indications are appropriate for x-ray requests for the [insert weekly topic here].

 3. MRSflix
 -----------------------------------